ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 #####`itk`

 Configures [ITK](http://mpm-itk.sesse.net/) in a hash.
-Keys may be:
+Keys can be:

 * user + group
 * `assignuseridexpr`